-- Seed allows you to see how consistent the model is if you change to starting point for random selection.
+- Random Seed - allows you to see how consistent the model is if you change to the starting point for random selection.
 You can be more confident in your model if it gives consistent results no matter what seed you use.

-- Booster provides two methods for improving he accuracy of the model, gbtree and gblinear.
+- Booster - provides two methods for improving the accuracy of the model: gbtree and gblinear.
 Machine learning boosting is most often done with an underlying tree model, although you should try both options to see which one is better.

-- Under SAVE VARIABLE(S), click Predicted values to save the predicted values from the model.
+- OPTIONAL: Under SAVE VARIABLE(S), click Predicted values to save the predicted values from the model.
 This will create a new variable called something like Predicted values from model.
-We will use this variable to evaluate the accuracy of the model.
+You can use this variable to evaluate the accuracy of the model.

-- Click Insert > Chart > Stacked Column Chart.
-For Rows, select your outcome variable for Columns select the variable with the predicted values.
+- OPTIONAL: Click Visualization > Chart > Stacked Column Chart.
+For Rows, select your outcome variable, and for Columns select the variable with the predicted values created in Step 11.
 In this example, the model does a better job predicting which customers won't churn, though the 73% accuracy for churners is still respectable.